Wolfgang Grams

-Wolfgang Grams (March 6, 1953 – June 27, 1993) was a member of the Red Army Faction (RAF), a German far-left terrorist organisation.
+Wolfgang Grams (March 6, 1953 – June 27, 1993) was a member of the Red Army Faction (RAF), a German far-left militant organisation from 1970 to 1998.
+Grams' death, officially while resisting arrest, caused a major political scandal and the circumstances continue to be debated.

 Life

 Wolfgang Grams was born in Wiesbaden, Germany.
 His parents, Werner and Ruth Grams, were expelled from the east.
 Werner Grams volunteered for service in the Waffen-SS.
 They had another son, Rainer.

 During Grams' younger years, his family lived near the Wiesbaden Army Airfield, and he demonstrated against the Vietnam War.

 While living in a commune, he was given the nickname Gaks.
 After the arrest of Andreas Baader and Gudrun Ensslin, he started visiting RAF prisoners in jail.
 He found the conditions of solitary confinement inhumane.

-Grams' name was found in a note book of an RAF terrorist who was killed during an arrest attempt.
+Grams' name was found in a note book of an RAF militant who was killed during an arrest attempt.
 He was kept in custody for 153 days, but was given remuneration in 1980.
 He then met Birgit Hogefeld, and they began dating and moved in together.

 On February 15, 1987, the Tagesschau on ARD ran a bulletin on Grams and Hogefeld.
 He was described as 180 cm tall and with blue green eyes and a striking dark skin discoloration on his face.
 From 1984 on he lived underground.
-Only in the Autumn of 1990 did he come home to meet with his parents in Taunus.
+Only in the autumn of 1990 did he come home to meet with his parents in Taunus.

 Later DNA evidence connects Gram to the killing of Detlev Karsten Rohwedder in 1991.

 Death

-On June 27, 1993, members of the GSG 9 were to arrest Grams and Hogefeld at the train station in Bad Kleinen.
-During the process of the arrest, he managed to pull a gun and shoot two officers, succeeding in killing one, Michael Newrzella.
+On June 27, 1993, members of the GSG 9, the counter-terrorism and special operations unit of the German Federal Police (BPOL; Bundespolizei), were assigned to arrest Grams and Hogefeld at the train station in Bad Kleinen.
+Instead, Grams pulled a gun and shot two BKA officers, including one, Michael Newrzella, fatally.
 Officers were quoted as saying they saw Grams "suddenly fall backward" off the station platform and onto the track.
-Either before or after he fell, he allegedly shot himself in the head.
+Either before or after he fell, he allegedly shot himself in the head rather than be taken alive.
 He was taken to the Medizinische Universität zu Lübeck by helicopter where he died from his wounds a few hours later.

 Shortly after the operation there were allegations that Grams had not shot himself but was executed with a shot in the head from close range by a GSG 9 officer.
 The Staatsanwaltschaft Schwerin investigated these allegations and concluded in January 1994 that these allegations were incorrect.
 Grams' parents challenged this conclusion in court, but it was upheld by five different courts, including the European Court of Human Rights in 1999.

 Interior Minister Rudolf Seiters took responsibility for the poor conducting and postprocessing of the operation and resigned in July of the year, as well as Chief Federal Prosecutor, Alexander von Stahl.
-Helmut Kohl paid a visit to the unit, praising Newrzella and discouraged "attempts to make a martyr of his murderer."
+Helmut Kohl paid a visit to the unit, praising Officer Newrzella and discouraged "attempts to make a martyr of his murderer."